Online MBAs can be worth it if you're prioritizing cost and flexibility, and are ready to embrace online interaction with your peers and professors.

 The benefits of an online MBA are myriad.
 Graduates can see expanded responsibilities and promotions at work, a boost in confidence, and access to an alumni network that can span the globe.

 Then there’s the financial boost.
-According to a survey conducted by the Graduate Management Admission Council, the median base starting salary US companies were expecting to offer new MBA hires in 2019 was a historically high $115,000 .
+According to a survey conducted by the Graduate Management Admission Council, the median base starting salary US companies were expecting to offer new MBA hires in 2021 returned to a historically high $115,000 .
 The median base salary for new MBA hires dipped to $105,000 in 2020, after the start of pandemic, reflecting a widespread dip in pay across many industries .